Stanley depth and the lcm-lattice

 \subsection{Colon ideals and associated primes}

 In this subsection we consider colon ideals with respect to monomials.
-Both results of this section can be proven directly in a similar way to \Cref{lemma:localize}.
-However, we include them because we would like to illustrate that they also follow from our main result.
-Moreover, our proof works uniformly for the depth and the Stanley depth.
-The first result generalizes both \cite[Theorem 1.1]{Ci} and Rauf \cite[Corollary 1.3]{R}. \begin{proposition} Let $J \subsetIJ I \subset S$ be two monomial ideals and let $v \in S$ be a monomial.
-Then
+Both results of this section can be proven directly, but we would like to illustrate that they also follow from our main result.
+Moreover, our proof works uniformly for both depth and Stanley depth.
+The first result was originally proven by Seyed Fakhari in \cite[Proposition 2.5]{SF}.